hectorhon/path_router/README.md

 # path_router
 Routing for paths delimited by a forward slash, with the ability to capture specified path segments.

-It has only a single dependency on the [log](https://crates.io/crates/log) facade (which is actually "optional" too).

 # Example
 Routing for the [Hyper](https://crates.io/crates/hyper) server: